 The "proximity effect" (change in calibration when the probe is near ground or near a high voltage node) has been reduced or eliminated in all NS probes.
-Good practice and high voltage safety still dictate that the probe should be spaced away from other conductors by a distance of at least 3 mm/kV (15 cm if the DC voltage is 50 kV).
+Good practice and high voltage safety still dictate that the probe should be spaced away from other conductors by a distance of at least 3 mm/kV rated (15 cm if the DC voltage is 50 kV).
 This is particularly true of DC voltage and repetitive AC voltage.
 A high frequency (f>50 Hz) calibration shift of about 0.5 - 1 % is possible if conductors are closer.

-Proximity Effect for PVM-1 - PVM-6
+Proximity Effect for PVM-1 - PVM-7, PVM-100

-The PVM-1 - PVM-6 use a unique shielded design which both reduces proximity effects and increases the "speed" of measurement into the low nanosecond regime.
-Proximity effect at reasonable distances (15 cm) are too low to measure in the PVM1- PVM6 probes.
+The PVM-1 - PVM-7 use a unique shielded design which both reduces proximity effects and increases the "speed" of measurement into the low nanosecond regime.
+Proximity effect at reasonable distances (10 cm) are too low to measure in the PVM1- PVM7 probes.
+The PVM-100 also has a shielded design.
+The PVM-11/12 do not have fully shielded designs.